 CT

-CT scans can give doctors a more detailed look at tumors.
+CT scans can give doctors a more detailed look at pleural and peritoneal mesothelioma tumors.

 X-Ray

-X-ray scans can show abnormalities in the body such as mesothelioma tumors.
+X-ray scans can show abnormalities in the body, such as fluid buildup or masses.

 Mesothelioma Imaging Scan Processes